docsdevbr/symfony-doc-pt-br/messenger.rst

     ``stream_max_entries`` (if you can estimate how many max entries is acceptable in your case) to avoid memory leaks.
 Otherwise, all messages will remain forever in Redis.

+The Redis transport supports the ``--keepalive`` option by using Redis's ``XCLAIM`` command to periodically reset the message's idle time to zero.

 In Memory Transport
 ~~~~~~~~~~~~~~~~~~~